rweijnen/hame-relay-test/README.md

 1. Using the official app with a locally configured storage system
 2. Using home automation with a storage system configured for the official Hame cloud

+## ✨ v154+ Firmware Compatibility

+**New in this version**: Full compatibility with Marstek firmware v154 and newer, which introduced a new MQTT topic format.

+- **Automatic Detection**: The relay automatically detects whether your device uses the legacy format (XID=0) or new format (XID=1)
+- **Dual Format Support**: Works seamlessly with mixed environments containing both old and new firmware devices
+- **No Configuration Required**: Topic format conversion happens transparently
+- **Backward Compatible**: Existing configurations continue to work unchanged

 ## How It Works

 Marstek storage systems can be configured to use either: